csswizardry/csswizardry.github.com/_posts/2015-04-26-cyclomatic-complexity-logic-in-css.md

 AND IF (on div)`.

-That is to say, every component part of a selector is an `if` statement—something that needs to be satisfied (or not) before the selector will match.
+That is to say, every component part of a selector is an `if` statement — something that needs to be satisfied (or not) before the selector will match.

 This subtle shift in the way we look at how we write our selectors can have a